SLAzurin/maple-culvert-tracker/README.md

 Internally used discord id `1` means unlinked and not in guild anymore
 Internally used discord id `2` means unlinked but still in guild

 I never delete characters in case they ever return to the guild.
-This has happened before and the culvert-score will be kept.
+This has happened before and their culvert scores will be kept.